dylan-anthony-dupont/Portfolio-Projects/Sports-And-Data-Modelling/number_theory/README.md

 # C++ Prime Number Tool — Sieve of Eratosthenes Simulation

 ## Description
-This is a simple yet educational C++ program that identifies and displays all **prime numbers** up to a user-defined limit using the **Sieve of Eratosthenes** — a classic algorithm in number theory.
+This is a simple yet fundamental C++ program that identifies and displays all **prime numbers** up to a user-defined limit using the **Sieve of Eratosthenes** — a classic algorithm in number theory.

 It includes visualisation of which numbers are marked prime, step-by-step sieve progress, and clean console output, making it ideal for:
 - Strengthening C++ fundamentals